osrf/gazebo_tutorials/guided_b/tutorial1.md

 If you run into problems during the install, please see the [complete install instructions](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install).

 1. Download the installer.
-Open [the installer webpage](http://get.gazebosim.org) and save the page (right clic in your browser, "Save Page As" or "Save as") to the Downloads directory of your disc.
+Open [the installer webpage](http://get.gazebosim.org) and save the page (right click in your browser, "Save Page As" or "Save as") to the Downloads directory of your disc.

 1. Copy the following text by pressing Ctrl-C: